Research Explores How AI and Imaging Technologies Improve Early Cancer Detection

 Advancements in Cancer Detection

 Cancer is a group of diseases characterized by uncontrolled cell growth that can invade and damage healthy tissues.
-It poses significant health challenges globally and requires early detection for effective treatment and improved survival rates.
+It poses significant global health challenges and requires early detection for effective treatment and improved survival rates.

 Comprehensive Survey of Cancer Detection Methods